UK Lotto FAQs

 Question: What is the largest jackpot won on UK Lotto?

-Answer: On 6th January 1996 three tickets shared a jackpot of £42,008,610 which remains the biggest top prize ever given away on UK Lotto.Back to Top
+Answer: On 9th January 2016, two tickets shared a jackpot of £66,070,646, which broke the record for the biggest top prize ever given away on UK Lotto.Back to Top

 Question: What is the Lotto Millionaire Raffle?

-Answer: Lotto Millionaire Raffle replaced Lotto Raffle in October 2015 and allows ticket holders to win one of 20 prizes of £20,000, or even the top tier award of £1 million, by matching the code that is automatically generated on their UK Lotto ticket with one of those drawn on the night.Back to Top
+Answer: The Millionaire Raffle was discontinued in November 2018 so is no longer available to play.
+It replaced Lotto Raffle in October 2015 and allowed ticket holders to win one of 20 prizes of £20,000, or even the top tier award of £1 million, by matching the code that was automatically generated on their UK Lotto ticket with one of those drawn on the night.Back to Top

 Question: When is the next UK Lotto draw?